top of page

 • writing from pictures

-Weekly homework: one structured writing assignment completed with editor guidance
+Weekly homework: one structured writing assignment with editor support

 2